chan4lk/hearts-app/README.md

-# Performance Management System
+# Bistec AspireHub

-A comprehensive performance management system built with Next.js, Prisma, and PostgreSQL.
+A comprehensive Bistec AspireHub built with Next.js, Prisma, and PostgreSQL.

 ## Features